 AVA is used to run and manage tests.
 The project uses both unit and integration tests.

 Run tests using the following command:

 Call AVA directly using the

 npx command to run tests for an individual file.
 For example:

 npx ava packages/indiekit/tests/index.js

 The project aims to achieve close to 100% test coverage.
 You can check code coverage by running the following command:

 npm run coverage

-Prettier is used to maintain consistent and high-quality code.
+Consistent and high-quality code is maintained using Prettier.
 You can check that any changes use the preferred code style by running the following command:

 npm run lint